giacomo-timelli/LM_Bioinformatics_HMM_KunitzDomain/README.md

 - `set_1_strali.class` and `set_2_strali.class`: classification results produced by `hmmsearch` using the structure-based HMM model for test set 1 and test set 2, respectively.

-- `temp_overall_strali.class`: classification results for the combined dataset (positive and negative sets), used to evaluate overall performance metrics at each tested E-value threshold.

 ## Contacts